APogue/APogue.github.io/_includes/sections/title-VI.md

 The bottom line is, OCR seeks to prevent repeated, pervasive, prohibited conduct.
 It is obvious from the weeklong protest events we could likely amass 255 Title VI complaints, and given the political climate on campus many more if including the months before.
 But you can only stop something from repeating and becoming pervasive if you nip it in the bud.
 Which means students must be adequately trained in proper Title VI code of conduct.

-This is especially important now, given the rise in antisemitic and anti-Muslim and anti-Arab incidents since 2016 and more recently the events of Oct 7th [^37].
+This is especially important now, given the rise in antisemitic and anti-Muslim and anti-Arab incidents nationwide since 2016 and more recently the events of Oct 7th [^37].
 But given how the pandemic and social media have affected rates of anxiety and depression in young adults, it would be fair to say that everyone would benefit from Title VI support and education[^38].
 This is especially true of students who are underrepresented at the university [^39].

 [^32]: [Title VI](https://uscode.house.gov/view.xhtml?req=(title:42%20section:2000d%20edition:prelim)%20OR%20(granuleid:USC-prelim-title42-section2000d)&f=treesort&num=0&edition=prelim)